himaanshi-28/Signature_Verification/README.md

 -> The dataset is split into training, validation, and testing subsets.

--> The model optimizes on a contrastive loss function using rms optimizer.
+-> The model optimizes on a contrastive loss function using Adam optimizer.

 **Evaluation:**

 Accuracy and loss metrics are used for evaluation.

 ## 🖼️ **Dataset**
-The dataset consists of 55 people signatures and for each person we have 24 genuine and 24 forged signature images.We have used CEDAR dataset for training and for testing we can use custom as well.
+The dataset consists of:

+Training Data: 30 unique signatories, each with 24 original (genuine) signatures and 24 forged signatures (1440 images in total).

+Testing Data: 20 unique signatories, each with 24 original (genuine) signatures and 24 forged signatures (960 images in total).

 **Genuine Signatures**